<< Back to Care Sheets

 and bones.

 Water - Offer a dish of fresh water at all times.
-I use a 2oz or 4oz
+I use a

-portion cup for my babies and adults.
-Keeping the water fresh is very
+2 ounce or 4 ounce portion cups for my babies and adults.
+Keeping the

-important so it should be changed regularly.
-Water that is stagnant
+water fresh is very important so it should be changed regularly.
+Water

-is a breeding ground for bacteria and can cause illness.
+that is stagnant is a breeding ground for bacteria and can cause illness.

 Maintenance: